Why should you refresh your website for the purpose of inbound marketing?

 By measuring your inbound

-marketing you get to see what is and is not working and then you
+you get to see what is and is not working and then you

 can change where you invest your precious marketing time and dollars.
 Small